 Infant data are noisy.
 This is true in lab studies, but the problem is exuberated in at-home settings, where no experimenter is present to prepare the environment or instruct caregivers.
 Indeed, while coding 61 videos from infant at-home studies we discovered a wide range of noise factors such as bad lighting, positioning, or infant movement, and that the majority of videos contained several of them.
 Such environmental noise likely worsens performance of existent automatic gaze coding algorithms, but it is currently unknown to what extent this is the case and which of these factors matter most.
 To answer this question, based on the most commonly occurring factors we identified from the 61 infant videos, we designed an adult experiment to simulate these factors.
 We chose an adult setting since this enabled us to manipulate these factors systematically experimentally.
 We chose lighting, position relative to screen, head tilt, and a range of visual angles to account for different possible screen sizes.
 We have tested a cross-cultural sample of 30 participants in Tokyo (19 female, mean age = 28.3 years), and 31 participants in Dublin (13 female, mean age = 24.7 years).
 These data have been analyzed with the state-of-the-art automatic gaze detector iCatcher+ (Erel et al., 2022) to assess which factors affect model performance the most.
 We assessed the percentage of successful face detection and correct prediction of gaze direction using linear mixed effects modeling.
 As to gaze detection, it had almost 100% accuracy under ideal conditions, but all potential noise factors significantly affected detection with distance from screen having an especially strong influence.
 As to correct prediction of gaze direction, maximum accuracy dropped to around 60%, and noise factors additionally affected outcomes.
+The results of this study are currently in the minor revision stage at the journal Behavior Research Methods.
 Based on this analysis, we have created parental instructions focusing on the most important noise factors, and we will run Experiment 1 with and without these instructions in the future.